-The camera can connect to FTP servers either by direct wireless link (Wi-Fi access point mode) or via a wireless router on an existing network, including home networks (Wi-Fi station mode).
+The camera can connect to FTP servers either by direct wireless link (access-point mode) or via a wireless router on an existing network, including home networks (infrastructure mode).

 FTP Servers

 - Servers can be configured using standard FTP services-including IIS (Internet Information Services) -available with Windows 11 and Windows 10. - Internet FTP connections and connection to FTP servers running third-party software are not supported.